 Because an irrevocable living trust cannot be changed once it has been signed by the grantor, many people do not want to establish an irrevocable trust.
 However, it can be done correctly to offset taxes if careful consideration and choices are made at the beginning.
 Because things happen like unexpected deaths of beneficiaries, it is another reason why people often fear establishing an irrevocable trust, thinking that they won’t be able to change their beneficiaries.
 Although these trusts cannot be changed, grantors can add beneficiaries and change percentages in the event of a tragedy.

 While irrevocable trusts are not for everyone, an experienced estate planning lawyer will be able to help you determine if a revocable or irrevocable trust is better for your situation.
-When assessing your Georgia estate planning options, please contact the Law Offices of Shane Smith to speak with a skilled Peachtree City estate planning lawyer today at (770) 487-8999.
+When assessing your Georgia estate planning options, please contact the Shane Smith Law to speak with a skilled Peachtree City estate planning lawyer today at (770) 487-8999.